Skip to content

 • Hidden fees – some insurance providers may charge for missed installation, as well as cancelling or removing the black box.

-• Journey constrictions – driving at night can lower your driver score and going over your estimated mileage could up your premiums.
+• Journey restrictions – driving at night can lower your driver score.
+So can going over your estimated mileage, potentially bumping up your premiums.

 • Higher premiums for bad drivers – regularly driving fast and slamming on the brakes could mean you end up paying more for your car insurance.

-• Less careful named drivers – most black box car insurance policies won’t be able to tell who is driving your car, so be careful about adding other people to your policy.
+• Less careful named drivers – most black box car insurance policies won’t be able to tell who is driving your car.
+If you add a named driver who drives poorly, it will be reflected in the driving score that shows on your policy, not theirs.

 • Driver score not transferrable – insurance providers don’t share data on your driving.
 So, if you have a good record and switch to a different provider, you may have to build up your driving data again.